hchacon4/USC-Mapping-Project/README.md

 * Zip the backend build -- including the files copied from the frontend -- for deployment.
 * Makes a request to the Azure Web App account to post the zipped project.

-GitHub secret environment variables are used to both authenticate post request from GitHub account to Azure account, and also hide creditials from the public.
+GitHub secret environment variables are used to both authenticate post requests from GitHub account to Azure account, and also hide creditials from the public.